CAP OC

 Tìm hiểu thêm về chương trình và xem bạn có đủ điều kiện hay không.

 We assists individuals in applying for California’s food stamp program (CalFresh), which supports people on limited budgets in buying nutritious food.
-CAP OC is a lead agency for a county-wide collaborative to increase enrollment into CalFresh to support more than 400,000 OC residents who are at-risk of hunger.
+CAP OC is a lead agency for a county-wide collaborative to increase enrollment into CalFresh.

 FARM 2 FAMILY